AzureCosmosDB/scenario-based-labs/IoT/HOL step-by step - Cosmos DB scenario-based labs - IoT.md

 ![A diagram showing the components of the solution is displayed.](media/solution-architecture.png 'Solution Architecture')

+- Data ingest, event processing, and storage:

   The solution for the IoT scenario centers around **Cosmos DB**, which acts as the globally-available, highly scalable data storage for streaming event data, fleet, consignment, package, and trip metadata, and aggregate data for reporting.
 Vehicle telemetry data flows in from the data generator, through registered IoT devices in **IoT Hub**, where an **Azure function** processes the event data and inserts it into a telemetry container in Cosmos DB.

+- Trip processing with Azure Functions:

   The Cosmos DB change feed triggers three separate Azure functions, with each managing their own checkpoints so they can process the same incoming data without conflicting with one another.
 One function serializes the event data and stores it into time-sliced folders in **Azure Storage** for long-term cold storage of raw data.
 Another function processes the vehicle telemetry, aggregating the batch data and updating the trip and consignment status in the metadata container, based on odometer readings and whether the trip is running on schedule.
 This function also triggers a **Logic App** to send email alerts when trip milestones are reached.
 A third function sends the event data to **Event Hubs**, which in turn triggers **Stream Analytics** to execute time window aggregate queries.

+- Stream processing, dashboards, and reports:

-These queries output vehicle-specific aggregates to the Cosmos DB metadata container, and overall vehicle aggregates to **Power BI** to populate its real-time dashboard of vehicle status information.
+  The Stream Analytics queries output vehicle-specific aggregates to the Cosmos DB metadata container, and overall vehicle aggregates to **Power BI** to populate its real-time dashboard of vehicle status information.
 A Power BI Desktop report is used to display detailed vehicle, trip, and consignment information, pulled directly from the Cosmos DB metadata container.
+It also displays batch battery failure predictions, pulled from the maintenance container.

+- Advanced analytics and ML model training:

-It also displays batch battery failure predictions, pulled from the maintenance container. **Azure Databricks** is used to train a machine learning model to predict vehicle battery failure, based on historic information.
+  **Azure Databricks** is used to train a machine learning model to predict vehicle battery failure, based on historic information.
 It saves a trained model locally for batch predictions, and deploys a model and scoring web service to **Azure Kubernetes Service** or **Azure Container Instances** for real-time predictions.
 Azure Databricks also uses the **Spark Cosmos DB connector** to pull down each day's trip information to make batch predictions on battery failure and store the predictions in the maintenance container.

+- Fleet management web app, security, and monitoring:

   A **Web App** allows Contoso Auto to manage vehicles and view consignment, package, and trip information that is stored in Cosmos DB.
 The Web App is also used to make real-time battery failure predictions while viewing vehicle information. **Azure Key Vault** is used to securely store centralized application secrets, such as connection strings and access keys, and is used by the Function Apps, Web App, and Azure Databricks.
 Finally, **Application Insights** provides real-time monitoring, metrics, and logging information for the Function Apps and Web App.

 ## Requirements